 When the STANDARD team computes energy savings and quotation evaluations, it often finds it necessary to calculate the cross-effect of lighting, which is the energy study that makes it possible to obtain a precise evaluation of annual savings following a lighting conversion.
-But what are the factors taken into account when calculating the cross-effects of lighting?
+But what are the factors taken into account when calculating the cross-effects of lighting conversion?

 A Multitude of Cross-Effects

-Cross-effects vary according to a number of factors: the building’s insulation, its geographic position, and its ventilation, ceiling height, heat recovery as well as the building’s purpose and heat source.
+Cross-effects vary according to a number of factors: the building’s insulation, its geographic position, and its ventilation, ceiling height, heat recovery, as well as the building’s purpose and heat source.

 The Impacts of Cross-Effects

-To understand the impact of cross-effects on the modernization or your lighting system, it is important to call upon the assistance of professionals to perform an assessment, a rigorous analysis, and even simulations of change.
+To understand the impact of cross-effects on the modernization of your lighting system, it is important to call upon the assistance of professionals to perform an assessment, a rigorous analysis, and even simulations of change.
 It is crucial to define exact lighting needs right from the start in order to plan an efficient modernization.